-To maintain your cat’s optimal health and happiness, it is important to provide them with adequate, nutritionally complete food; regular exercise opportunities; plenty of mental stimulation, clean litter box environment, good vet care and companionship.
+To maintain your cat’s optimal health and happiness, it is important to provide them with adequate, nutritionally complete food; regular exercise opportunities; plenty of mental stimulation, a clean litter box environment, good vet care and companionship.

 Start by finding the right balance of grains and proteins for kitty’s breed and age.
 Make sure to provide regular, easy-accessed exercise sessions in order for your feline friend to be active every day for their overall health and well being.
 Giving your pet a few new toys or challenging activities each week can help keep their brain sharp along with providing mental stimulus.

-In addition, keep the litter box hygienic and scooping out any waste frequently and maintaining good hygiene practices such as regular brushings are also essential components that contribute to a cat’s healthy harmony.
+In addition, keeping the litter box hygienic and scooping out any waste frequently and maintaining good hygiene practices such as regular brushings are also essential components that contribute to a cat’s healthy harmony.
 Above all else, cats of all ages need love and attention; making time to cuddle with little Fluffy is a must!

 A Few Fun Facts About Cats and Their Communication Methods